 This is a great way to take yourself out of focusing on your past and your future and just enjoy the moment.

-FAQ on living in the moment
+FAQ on living in the now

-What is living in the moment?
+What is living in the present?

 It can be as easy as just paying attention to your breath going in and out.
 You can help yourself let go of all of your regrets and worries by just focusing more on everything that’s happening right now.